DanielEstrada971102/mplDTs/docs/src/geometry/main.rst

 .. warning::
     Starting from version 1.1.0, the XML geometry file includes the local and global positions of each Drift Cell.
-    Consequently, the :doc:`./drift_cell` module was updated to directly read these properties from the file.
+    Consequently, the :doc:`./layer` module was updated to directly read these properties from the file in the cells creation.
-    While this enhancement simplifies data access, it significantly increases the creation time of a :doc:`./station` object.
-To mitigate this, parallelization of the process is strongly recommended.
+    While this enhancement simplifies data access, it increases the creation time of a :doc:`./station` object.
+To mitigate this when several stations are created, parallelization of the process is strongly recommended.

 Classes
 -------